LiulietLee/ImageToASCII/README.md

 ## Delegation
 You can add the **LLTransformerDelegate**.
-There is one function called **convertFinished()** with no arguement, no return value.
+There is one function called **convertFinished(text: String)** with one arguement called text, which is the converted text.
 It will be executed when convert finished.

 ```
 class ViewController: UIViewController, LLtransformerDelegate {
   ...
-  let tf = LLTransformer()
+  let transformer = LLTransformer()

   override func viewDidLoad() {
     super.viewDidLoad()
-    tf.delegate = self
+    transformer.delegate = self
     ...
   }

-  func convertFinished() {
+  func convertFinished(text: String) {
-    // do something cool
+    print(text)   // or some other cool things
   }
   ...
 }